paceholder/nodeeditor/docs/overview.rst

 project.

 As of version `3.0` the library uses the Model-View approach.
-The central class :cpp:type:`GraphModel` is a starting point for user graph models.
+The central class :cpp:type:`AbstractGraphModel` is a starting point for user graph models.
 It wraps the data representing the graph and forwards it to the `BasicGraphicsScene` -- a class responsible for populating `QGraphicsObject` items and showing them on the `QGraphicsView` widget.